 This website was born out of my passion for organic gardening and to help spread the word about the importance of both growing and eating Organic foods.
 My love for growing things goes all the way back to my childhood with my grandfather, who was a Nebraska farmer for most of the first half of the 20th century.
 I still remember going out and riding on his old John Deere tractor with him when he’d go out to the fields, helping out in their own garden, and gathering eggs from the chicken coop, and searching the tree line for any that the chickens had laid while they were out.

 There was something magical about being on that farm that I really loved.. ok.. maybe not the crabby old sow that chased me across the pen so much.. but I dearly loved the fields of corn, the vegetable garden and the chickens .
 In those days farming was all Organic.. there were no pesticides and no herbicides, and NO Genetically Modified anything.

 Your body gets more nutrition from organic foods and it doesn’t have to work to try and heal from the poison you eat when you eat agribusiness food.
 With those you can’t NOT eat poison because nowadays they use systemic poison that’s INSIDE the plant and it can’t be washed off!

 So please enjoy the site..
-I also offer products that will help you to become an organic gardener, to create an aquaponic organic garden, and how to build your own greenhouse.
+It’s still being developed so watch for my upcoming Ebook and products that will help you to become an organic gardener, create an aquaponics system, or build your own greenhouse.

 And if I can be of any help to you please get in touch!